dhir0hit/dhir0hit/README.md

 - 👋 Hi, I’m @dhir0hit
-- 👀 I’m interested in Python, Java, Kotlin.
+- 👀 I’m interested in UI/UX Development with some taste of backend.
-- 🌱 I’m currently learning Java, Kotlin, C#, JavaScript.
+- 🌱 I've some skills with React, Java, Kotlin, C#, JavaScript and little sprinkle of C.
 - 💞️ I’m looking to collaborate with you.
 - 📫 Reach me, on <a href="dhir0hit.com">dhir0hit.com</a>.